 How to Cook Lentils

-Learn How to Cook Lentils (how to cook dried lentils) so they turn out perfect every time.
-They’re great to toss into soups, stews and salads, or simply eat them plain with a drizzle of olive oil and some seasoning.
+Learn How to Cook Lentils with this easy recipe!
+Once you learn how to cook dried lentils, you’ll want to toss them is soups, stews and salads, or simply eat them plain with a drizzle of olive oil and seasoning.

 If you’ve ever wondered how to cook dried lentils from scratch, this recipe is a good place to start.
 It’s super quick and easy and the lentils turn out delicious tasting and perfect every time.